giorgio-bendoni/various-stuff/Inflation.md

 Real GDP, or output or $Y$, tend to vary very slowly over a time period.
 The total amount of cars being produced or pizzas being baked or haircut being served remain pretty constant over the time period of one year, for example.

 Velocity, $V$, is also a relatively constant number; in the UK M3 velocity has remained below 1 since 2010.
+In the US, M2 velocity has remiained around

 As such, it appears that the only changes in money supply $M$ are capable of producing corresponding changes in prices $P$.
 Changes in the money supply are the driving factor behind inflation.
 Put simply, when more money chases the same amount of goods and services, prices must rise.